This post may contain affiliate links. Please see our disclosure policy.

 Following appropriate guidelines is a must!
 Here’s what you need to know to safely water bath can tomatoes.

 The USDA recommends adding lemon juice, citric acid, or vinegar to your recipe to increase the acidity level.
+You can read the full details in my guide to acidifying tomatoes for home canning.
 Here are the USDA’s recommendations:

 • Add 2 tablespoons of lemon juice per quart of tomatoes or 1 tablespoon per pint.